MihaiHusea/Excel_data_merge_app/README.md

 3. App contents:
-    * the app has a graphical user interface that contains six buttons:
+    * the app has a graphical user interface that contains seven buttons:
+        * Load file(date)
-        * Load
+        * Load file(measurements)
-        * Report
+        * Load file(report)
-        * Rec
+        * Record data
         * Execute
         * Delete
         * Open report

-    * in our case we use the following files: "excel_project.py","source_file.xlsx", "date_hour.xlsx","report.xlsx".
+    * in our case we use the following files:"date.xlsx","measurements.xlsx","report.xlsx".

 4. How to Install and Run the Project: